What Are The Royal Plans For Christmas 2018?

 Before the Christmas Day feast, the royal family will make a trip to church as a group for a morning service at St. Mary Magdalene in Sandringham.

-The family will then return to the Sandringham Estate for a buffet lunch, but this year Prince William, Kate Middleton and the children are thought to be attending Christmas Day lunch in Buckleberry with the Middletons.
+The family will then return to the Sandringham Estate for a buffet lunch, but this year Prince William, Kate Middleton, and the children are thought to be attending Christmas Day lunch in Buckleberry with the Middletons.

 Carole Middleton recently shared her plans for Christmas 2018, in which she indicated the Cambridge children would be attending.

-“Generally, we got to church in the morning, then a walk, open a few presents (with more in the evening).
+“Generally, we got to church in the morning, then a walk, open a few presents, with more in the evening.
 Then champagne and smoked salmon for lunch, and the main Christmas meal in the evening – but with young grandchildren, maybe we’ll move that forward and have it at lunchtime.”

-The other change for Christmas 2018 is the invitation of Meghan Markle’s mother, Doria Ragland to the royal family holiday celebration.
+The other change for Christmas 2018 is the invitation of Meghan Markle’s mother, Doria Ragland, to the royal family holiday celebration.